 In addition, the number of channels contained in each file is shown.

 We can make the name of the file more relevant by changing the "Prefix" name in the Save As window.
 In this case, we have changed it to "Shine" and the Files names are automatically changed to include this prefix as well.

 Note that the option "Export Selected Playback Area" is NOT checked, so all of the audio in the selected tracks will be exported.
 The time range of export is shown following the "Export Starting at ...." message.

 Saving the files

 When all the options and file names are set as required, click SAVE.
 The named audio files will be saved into the directory shown in the "Where" window.

 - Once the files have been output, they can be located in the destination folder

 - Go to the directory you selected for the output, and drag ALL the files exported from Revoice Pro to the desired destination tracks in the main editing window of your DAW.

 - The audio tracks should populate your DAW’s tracks but might be at the wrong timecode.
 (Most DAWs will create additional tracks if necessary for each file being dragged in.)

-- Once the tracks are dragged in, they may need moving to the correct time code using the commands in the Table shown above for various editors.
-Click here to go to that Table.
+- Once the tracks are dragged in, they may need moving to the correct time code using the Spot commands for specific DAWs.
 (Some DAWs will apply that correction to all selected imported files simultaneously.)